botdylan/botdylan/README.md

   - `repo_info`
   - `payload`

-You will find plenty of examples on the `scripts` folder.
+You will find plenty of examples under the `scripts` folder.

 ## The `bot` helper object